shotastage/CoreOverlay/README.md

 >> Currently, we supports iOS `*.framework` build or Swift Package distribution.

-To make standalone frmework, you can use `Makefile` running `make build`.
+To make standalone framework, you can use `Makefile` running `make build`.

 ## License